-Cycling Accident Claims Solicitors
+Cycling Accident Claims in Belfast and Northern Ireland

-Paschal O’Hare are here to simplify your bike injury claim.
-Contact us for a free consultation with a qualified cycling accident solicitor on seeking compensation for your cycling injury.
+Our friendly team is here to guide you through the bike injury claims process.
+Contact us for a free consultation with an expert cycling accident solicitor today.

 - Neck and back injuries

 - Head injuries

 This is by no means an exhaustive list of injuries that could be sustained.
 Once you have spoken with a medical professional, reach out to our solicitors to see whether you can make a cycling accident claim.